mljar/mljar-supervised/README.md

 # New way for visual programming!

 We are working on new way for visual programming.
-We developer desktop application called [MLJAR Studio](https://mljar.com).
+We developed desktop application called [MLJAR Studio](https://mljar.com).
 It is a notebook based development environment with interactive code recipes and managed Python environment.
 All running locally on your machine.
+We are waiting for your feedback.

 <p align="center">
   <img